 There are quite a lot of online tools that allow you to upload a file (or provide a link to a web page) and will produce a nice table with word counts.

-There are a number of other options to create frequency lists from a text, but most involve using a programming language like Python or R. Since most of our user group participants do not have any background in programming, we thought about using this question as an opportunity to show the user group how to install Python or R, and run a simple script to create the frequency list (for example, using the fantastic R.stylo library).
+There are a number of other options to create frequency lists from a text, but most involve using a programming language such as Python or R. Since most of our user group participants do not have any background in programming, we thought about using this question as an opportunity to show the user group how to install Python or R and run a simple script to create the frequency list (for example, using the fantastic R stylo library).